 This manual describes only the most basic aftertreatment information essential for a driver to operate the vehicle safely.
-A more thorough explanation of your emissions system can be found in the video linked to the QR code below or in the Engine Aftertreatment Systems Operator's Manual.
+For a more thorough explanation of the emissions system is available in the video linked to the QR code below or in the Engine Aftertreatment Systems Operator's Manual.